 Alexander Gerst is a European Space Agency (ESA) astronaut.
 In 2014 he spent six months on the International Space Station for ESA’s Blue Dot mission.
-He is now back in space on his second mission called Horizons where he will take over as Station commander for Expedition 57.
+On 20 December 2018, he has returned from his second mission called Horizons where he served as Station commander for Expedition 57.
 Alexander is a geophysicist and volcanologist.

 Alexander Gerst was born in Künzelsau, Germany, on 3 May 1976.
 His favourite sports are fencing, swimming and running.
 He especially enjoys outdoor activities such as skydiving, snowboarding, hiking, mountaineering, climbing and scuba diving.

 Alexander graduated from the Technical High School in Öhringen, Germany, in 1995.